rrnyquist/ebenezer/_Scripture/ESV/50_Philippians.md

 who will transform our lowly body to be like his glorious body, by the power that enables him even to subject all things to himself. ^0321

 Therefore, my brothers, whom I love and long for, my joy and crown, stand firm thus in the Lord, my beloved. ^0401

 I entreat Euodia and I entreat Syntyche to agree in the Lord. ^0402

 Yes, I ask you also, true companion, help these women, who have labored side by side with me in the gospel together with Clement and the rest of my fellow workers, whose names are in the book of life. ^0403

-Rejoice in the Lord always; again I will say, rejoice. ^0404
+Rejoice in the Lord always; again I will say, Rejoice. ^0404

 Let your reasonableness be known to everyone.
 The Lord is at hand; ^0405